 Harold Kalant Award

-A diverse committee of faculty members will evaluate the submitted applications.
-The selection of the winning publication will be based on both the scientific quality of the research described in the manuscript, and the maturity and clarity with which the Discussion explains the significance of the work in the context of the broader research field to which it pertains.
+A committee of faculty members and students will evaluate the submitted nominations.
+The selection of the winning publication will be based on both the scientific quality of the research described in the manuscript, and the impact and significance of the work in the context of the broader research field to which it pertains.

 Award committee Chair: Dr. Lenny Salmena